-Led by Patti Sonntag, BA 00, a former managing editor in The New York Times’ News Services Division, the Institute for Investigative Journalism’s mission is to support accountability and investigative reporting across Canada, particularly in regions where it is lacking.
+The Institute for Investigative Journalism’s mission is to support accountability and investigative reporting across Canada, particularly in regions where it is lacking.

-To overcome the challenge of reporting across Canada’s vast geography and low population density, Sonntag and Robert Cribb, an investigative reporter with the Toronto Star and journalism instructor at Ryerson University, developed a bold and novel approach.
-They set up a group of media organizations and universities, leveraging researchers and driven journalism students.
+To overcome the challenge of reporting across Canada’s vast geography and low population density, Sonntag set up a group of media organizations and universities, leveraging researchers and driven journalism students to carry out data-driven investigations.
 Collectively, the group possesses the manpower and expertise needed to perform a core mission of investigative journalism: holding government and industry accountable.

 The Institute for Investigative Journalism seeks to:

 - Enhance society by educating the public about corrupt, fraudulent and otherwise improper or questionable practices in society by providing an institute that helps to bring together the expertise and research efforts of learning institutions, nonprofits and media companies across Canada and around the world, with the common goal of together producing works for publication and broadcast.